 Whilst sandpits can provide great play and learning opportunities they can also pose several health and safety risks.
-I do not have a sandpit at my setting, however when we attend settings that do have a sandpit, I will ensure that:
+I do have a sandpit at my setting, however when we attend settings that do also have a sandpit, I will ensure that:

 - the sand is suitable for play

 - I check the sandpit for foreign bodies.
 Toxoplasmosis can be spread from cats to humans through dirty sandpits.
 Toxoplasmosis can harm an unborn child, but is usually a mild illness in children and adults.
 It causes a rash, swollen glands, fever and feeling unwell.

 - there are no insects living in the damp sand which may bite or sting children.

 - the children are closely supervised whilst playing in the sandpit.